1. Getting Here

 What kind of Thai restaurant Charm Thai Cafe actually is

-Charm Thai Cafe is a five-table independent Thai restaurant.
-A small, quiet room rather than a big bustling one.
-For visitors who have been at the hospital most of the day, that intimate setup is often the appeal - a proper break from the hospital environment without a long taxi ride, a chain-restaurant queue, or a wait for a table to turn over.
+Charm Thai Cafe is an independent Thai restaurant.
+A relaxed place for a proper sit-down meal.
+For visitors who have been at the hospital most of the day, that relaxed setting is often the appeal - a proper break from the hospital environment without a long taxi ride, a chain-restaurant queue, or a wait for a table to turn over.

 Head Chef Rin has cooked Thai food across South Yorkshire for over ten years, most of that at Thai Garden Cafe in Manvers before opening Charm Thai Cafe.
-Every dish is cooked to order once you sit down, which means the food is fresh from the wok rather than assembled off a hot pass.
-Authentic Thai pastes come direct from Thailand - the same brands used in Bangkok kitchens - and sauces are prepped daily by Rin and finished in the wok per dish.
+Dishes are cooked to order for dine-in, takeaway and local delivery.
+Authentic curry pastes are imported from Thailand, sauces are prepared daily and each dish is finished to order in the wok under Rin's direction.

 4. The Neighbourhood